kabira1947/Vulnerabilities_Mindmap_Beginer-to-Moderate/SSTI/Basics of SSTI.md

    - OWASP ZAP
    - Burp Suite
    - Acunetix
+   - SSTIMAP
+   - TPLmap (Discontinued in 2018 but still working in 2023)
+   - TPLmap also has a burp extension in external download (Github)

 **Preventive Measures:**
 To prevent SSTI vulnerabilities, web developers should follow best practices, such as: